Fish Tank pH Levels (An easy guide for fishkeepers)

-Once your water has been softened, it will be more susceptible to a drop in pH, thus helping both a natural drop to occur or becoming more reactive when adding pH lowering chemicals.
+Once your water has been softened, it will be more susceptible to a drop in pH, thus helping both a natural drop occur or become more reactive when adding pH-lowering chemicals.

-The reverse osmosis process will usually create a more neutral pH level without any further intervention, although the equipment can be a little pricey.
+The reverse osmosis process usually creates a more neutral pH level without further intervention, although the equipment can be a little pricey.

 Lower pH In Aquarium With Vinegar